webcerebrium/ec-app/README.md

 # ec-app
 Enormous Cloud Application distribution.
 It includes only standard components

-## The Sinplest Example of Enormous Cloud Application
+## The Simplest Example of Enormous Cloud Application

 Basically all it does, it renders _Hello world_ application stored in JSON just using ec-app bundle distribution.
 It should promptly render your components from JSON, embedding application into `DIV` container provided.